Kategori : Beasiswa S1 untuk Pelajar Insternasional

 UCL Undergraduate "Open" Scholarship

 UCL offers seven scholarships annually to applicants from any country outside the European Union for undergraduate study in any subject.
-The scholarships have a value of £3000 per year which is deducted from tuition fees for the duration
+The scholarships have a value of £3000 per year which is deducted from tuition fees for the duration of the programme of study.

 The scholarship is competitive and is awarded on the basis of academic merit.
 Applicants should: